-The lightweight large-checked sports coat in black, cream and red that Roger Moore wore in The Man with the Golden Gun is a popular one, and it is both popularly loved and popularly hated.
-The bold check is both a classic English look and a trendy 1970s look, and it continued from the boldly checked jacket that Sean Connery wore at the start of the 1970s in Diamonds Are Forever.
+The lightweight large-checked sports coat in black, silver-grey and red that Roger Moore wears in The Man with the Golden Gun is a popular one, and it is both popularly loved and popularly hated.
+The bold check is both a classic English look and a trendy 1970s look, and it continued the trend following the boldly checked jacket that Sean Connery wore at the start of the 1970s in Diamonds Are Forever.
 Large checks are generally not a James Bond look, as Bond mostly prefers to wear more subtle outfits.
 But bold checks are a classic English country look, and the limited colour palate of both the jacket and the entire outfit give this outfit a classic look.

 The black trousers and ecru shirt match the black suit that Scaramanga’s 007 dummy wears and Bond later changes into, planned that way to make Bond’s change of clothing easier and more believable.
 The trousers have a high amount of sheen that suggests they are made of mohair, and thus they would wear as cool as possible in the heat on Scaramanga’s island.
 The trousers have a darted front, no side pockets, large coin pockets on both sides of the trousers accessed from just below the waistband and two rear button-through pockets.
 The leg is tapered to the knee and flares out to the hem.
 The belt buckle has a “G” motif, meaning it’s most likely from Gucci, who possibly provided Bond’s black slip-on shoes.